 Hi, I'm Amadeus!
 I am a part time tutor and run an education start-up which produces free education resources, primarily videos.
-Although I trained as a Doctor at Cambridge University, and hold a BA (Hons) in Zoology, my passion for teaching lead me to transition to education full time.
+Although I trained as a Doctor at Cambridge University, and hold an MA (Hons) in Zoology, my passion for teaching lead me to transition to education full time.

 I have a professional tutoring certificate from the the tutoring standards agency and an up to date enhanced DBS certificate.

-I have taught for over 2000 hours, ranging from private tutees, to special needs schools, to medical students on hospital wards.
-The reason teaching is so rewarding is because its also a continual learning process for both parties involved & I believe passionately in the huge value of teaching, taking great satisfaction in seeing my students achieve their full potential.
+I have now taught for over 8000 hours, ranging from private tutees, to holiday revision seminars, to medical students on hospital wards.
+The reason teaching is so rewarding is because it's also a continual learning process for both parties involved & I believe passionately in the huge value of teaching, taking great satisfaction in seeing my students achieve their full potential.

-Privately, I mainly tutor the Sciences and Maths (which is the subject of our videos), with most of my students at GCSE and A-level but also ranging through to primary school.
-I don’t teach English itself, but do have experience overcoming language barriers as I have taught Math in Kenya and Uganda, and also having had many students from overseas.
+Privately, I mainly tutor the Sciences and Maths (which is the subject of my companies videos), with most of my students at GCSE and A-level but also ranging through to primary school.
+I don’t teach English itself, but do have experience overcoming language barriers having taught Maths in Kenya and Uganda, and also having had many students from overseas.